 We're proud of our transparent selection process and independent review board.
 The international experts on our Content Selection and Advisory Board continually review new titles using both quantitative and qualitative measures.
 Only serial titles may be suggested to the Content Selection and Advisory Board for inclusion on Scopus.
 Serials include journals, book series or conference series.

 About our contentShow more

 Journals: The bulk of the content on Scopus is peer-reviewed journals which are selected according to our content coverage policy.
-Any serial publication with an ISSN, excluding trade journals, book series, certain proceedings, newsletters, secondary sources or patent publications, can be suggested for review and covered on Scopus.
-Over 3,600 peer-reviewed titles are full open access titles (according to DOAJ and/or ROAD).
+Any serial publication with an ISSN, that meets the technical criteria can be suggested for review and covered on Scopus.
+Over 5,500 peer-reviewed titles are full open access titles (according to DOAJ and/or ROAD).

 Trade journals: Serial publications covering and intended to reach a specific industry, trade or type of business.
 These publications usually are a magazine type of periodical with articles on topical subjects, news items and advertisements that appeal to those in the field.
 Trade journals are seldom refereed and do not always have an editorial board.
 Abstracts are usually short or nonexistent and few or no references are given.
 Usually an ISSN is available.
 Trade journals are included in Scopus because users and librarians consider selected articles to be scientifically relevant.
 Only articles or reviews of scientific relevance are included in Scopus.

 Book series: A serial publication that has an overall series title, an ISSN and in which every volume and/or issue in the series is also a book with an ISBN.
 Usually, but not always, each book has a book title separate from the series title and a different editor or editors.
 Typically, each book is a monographic publication.
 Book series are usually published irregularly.